 10—30 September 2021

 The last year has reminded us all that time is precious and that every single minute counts.
 After all, we have learnt not to take for granted the time we get to spend with loved ones.
 The time we get to do the things we love.
 The time we get to support someone who might need it the most.

 Through mothers2mothers’ (m2m) new challenge you can make your time count again by getting your family, friends, and colleagues to sponsor you for donating your own minutes to m2m Mentor Mothers—the 1,800 amazing women living with HIV employed as frontline healthcare workers and mentors across sub-Saharan Africa.

 All you need to do is donate a set amount of your own minutes and fundraise for m2m Mentor Mothers in your own time, in your own way.
-You can choose from three time commitments, which can be either taken on as an individual or as a team (workplace or family), and you can spread them over the 20 days of the challenge or do them all in one go, whatever suits you!
+You can choose from three time commitments, which can be either taken on as an individual or as a team (workplace or family), and you can spread them over the 20 days of the challenge, from 10—30 September 2021, or do them all in one go, whatever suits you!

 Join this exciting new challenge, wherever or however you want to!

 In 15 minutes, a Mentor Mother could run a play group corner session for children aged 0-5 years old.

 In these sessions, our youngest clients can play with a variety of educational toys, while their parents learn about vital topics including the importance of play in development, positive discipline, nutrition, and how to make toys to keep their child stimulated with materials available in their home.

 In 30 minutes, a Mentor Mother could provide lifesaving emotional and health support, as well as friendly reassurance to a new expectant mother who has recently been diagnosed with HIV, by drawing on her own shared experiences.

 This can be the first step on the path to good health for the mother, and an HIV-free future for her unborn child.